aloramiaa/is-a-dev_factory/README.md

 - **Domain Management** - View and manage your existing domains
 - **Mobile-Friendly Interface** - Responsive design that works on all devices

+### Showcase Your Website Automatically

+We've added a powerful new feature that enhances how you register your domain:

+- **Automatic Screenshot Embedding** - Website screenshots are now automatically included in your PR for non-email domains
+- **Privacy-First Approach** - Screenshots are stored in your own GitHub repository, not in the main is-a.dev registry
+- **Review-Friendly** - Makes the PR review process smoother by providing visual context
+- **Email-Domain Exception** - Email-only domains (MX records only) are automatically exempted from the screenshot requirement
+- **Custom Repository Storage** - Images are stored in a dedicated `domain-screenshots` repository in your GitHub account

+> 💡 **Pro Tip:** Make your screenshot showcase your site's best features to help reviewers understand your domain usage better!

 ## 🚀 Getting Started

 ### Prerequisites